mambelli/git-novice2/_episodes/15-python-project-and-testing.md

 This is a basic recipe that will allow your tests to run on GitHub.
 Add both of these files to your staging area and commit them, and then push to GitHub.

+The `planetsmath` example includes a second CI configuration file, to run common Python linters.